GIScience/openrouteservice-docs/docs/source/api.rst

 API Keys
 --------

 Before you can use the APIs of the OpenRouteService you need an :term:`API-Key`.
+This is a token which relates the request to the user.
+In case of miss- or overuse (see license) of the APIs it is a lot easier for us to maintain order.

 ------------